Mohamed-Safan/TodoApp-TorchLabs/README.md

 npm start

-#Make sure to run the server, when you run the Frontend
+# Make sure to run the server, when you run the Frontend (Client